Victorian Energy Upgrades (VEU) Program

 Turn lights off when not in use

 The longer your lights are left on, the higher the running cost.
-Switch lights off when not in use to keep your lighting energy costs down.
+Switch the lights off when not in use to keep your lighting energy costs down.

 Use natural light wherever possible

 The size and location of windows affect the amount of sunlight entering your premises significantly.
-Windows facing East and West tend to draw maximum sunlight in, while south-facing windows receive virtually no direct sunlight.
+Windows facing east and west tend to draw maximum sunlight in, while south-facing windows receive virtually no direct sunlight.
 Additionally, keep curtains open during the daytime so that the maximum amount of natural light comes in.
 This reduces lighting costs to zero during the daytime.